jpillora/node-torrent-cloud/README.md

-:warning: I'm currently writing [version 2](https://github.com/jpillora/cloud-torrent) in [Go](http://golang.org) and won't be adding anymore features to this version.
+**The first release of [version 2](https://github.com/jpillora/cloud-torrent) is ready!**

+:warning: This version is deprecated.
 If you'd like to be the maintainer or contributer of this version, please leave a comment [here](https://github.com/jpillora/node-torrent-cloud/issues/1).

 ---